ucdavis/UCDPowerShellUsers/Meetings/Meeting-20251209-MicrosoftGraphDeviceManagementIntune/README.md

 Part 3 of series on Microsoft Graph PowerShell SDK usage.
 This session will cover device management (Intune).

+### Difference between MgDevice and MgDeviceManagementManagedDevice

+> The cmdlets Get-MgDevice and Get-MgDeviceManagementManagedDevice both retrieve device information from Microsoft Graph, but they access different data sources and provide different levels of detail.

+> Get-MgDevice: This cmdlet retrieves device objects from Microsoft Entra ID (formerly Azure Active Directory).
+It focuses on the directory object representation of a device within Entra ID, including properties like DisplayName, DeviceId, TrustType, and OperatingSystem.
+This cmdlet is useful for managing device identities within your Entra ID tenant and for tasks related to device registration and authentication.

+> Get-MgDeviceManagementManagedDevice: This cmdlet retrieves managed device objects from Microsoft Intune.
+It provides more comprehensive information about devices enrolled and managed by Intune, including details specific to device management, such as SerialNumber, ComplianceState, LastSyncDateTime, ManagementAgent, and various device-specific properties related to operating system and hardware.
+This cmdlet is essential for tasks related to device compliance, configuration, and inventory within an Intune environment.

 ### Resource Links

 [Microsoft Azure Portal](https://portal.azure.com/#allservices)